 11

+Most luxurious.
 The ornate and intricately styled Palacio Del Inka is one of Peru’s heavyweight five-star hotels and one of the best gay hotels in Cusco.
-Tucked in the city’s historic center, it’s only a short walk from its gay bars as well.
-In fact, you can enjoy stunning views of the old city from the upper floors.
-Rooms and suites are calming to boot with hardwood furnishings and comfy beds.
-Classic touches such as hand-painted floral motifs and a golden headboard around the bed set them apart.
-You’ll particularly love the eye-catching brass lamps on either side of the bed, while tech-savvy travelers will like the high-quality iPod dock alarm clocks.
-The marble bathrooms are swanky with fresh floral arrangements, huge mirrors, and deep-soaking bathtubs in the higher rooms.
+Since we wanted to splurge, it was a no-brainer as to where we’d be staying.
+Tucked in the city’s historic center, it’s only a short walk from its gay bars too, which boded well for us.
+In fact, we enjoyed stunning views of the old city from the upper floors.
+The rooms and suites are calming to boot, with hardwood furnishings and comfy beds.
+The classic touches, such as hand-painted floral motifs and a golden headboard around the bed, appealed immensely to us.
+We especially loved the eye-catching brass lamps on either side of the bed, while the tech-savvy amongst us liked the high-quality iPod dock alarm clocks.
+The marble bathrooms are swanky with fresh floral arrangements and huge mirrors, and our Deluxe Room even had a deep-soaking bathtub.

-Considering that the city is short on space, this hotel overflows with amenities like a state-of-the-art hydrotherapy pool, steam and sauna, and massage therapy rooms.
-There’s even a rare hotel gym!
-Breakfast is a decadent affair in the courtyard (when the weather’s nice).
+Considering that the city is short on space, this hotel overflows with amenities.
+We particularly appreciated the state-of-the-art hydrotherapy pool, steam and sauna, and massage therapy rooms.
+They were the perfect place to unwind after walking Cusco’s elevated boulevards.
+There’s even a hotel gym, which is rare in the city!
+Our days began with decadent breakfasts in the courtyard since the weather was nice.
 Think made-to-order eggs, fresh pastries, cheeses, cooked meats, porridge, and dried fruits.
-The restaurant serves delicious meals, too, with a resident sommelier to help you pair wines with dishes.
+In fact, the restaurant serves delicious meals, with a resident sommelier who helped us pair wines with dishes.

 Belmond Hotel Monasterio